GAM-team/GAM/docs/Users-Drive-Files-Display.md

 ## Choose what fields to display
 If no query or select is performed, use these options to get file path information:
 * `filepath|fullpath` - For files and folders, display the full path(s) to them starting at the root (My Drive)
+* `addpathstojson` - When this option and `formatjson` are specified, the path information will be included in the JSON data rather than as additional columns
 * `addcsvdata <FieldName> <String>` - Add additional columns of data from the command line to the output
-* `addpathstojson` - When this option and `formatjson` are specified, the path information will be included in the JSON data rather than as additional columns

 When used with `filepath` or `fullpath`, `showdepth` will display a `depth` column.
 Files/folders directly in `My Drive` are at depth 0, the depth increases by 1 for each containing folder.
-For files with multiple parents, the maximum depth is displayed.

 If a query or select is performed, use these options to get file path information:
 * `filepath` - For files, no path information is shown; for folders, the paths of all of its children are shown starting at the selected folder
 * `fullpath` - For files and folders, display the full path(s) to them starting at the root (My Drive or Shared Drive)
 * `addpathstojson` - When this option and `formatjson` are specified, the path information will be included in the JSON data rather than as additional columns

+By default, the path to a file includes the file name as the last element of the path.
+Use `folderpathonly` to display only the folder names when displaying the path to a file.
+This folder only path an be used in  `gam <UserTypeEntity> create drivefolderpath` to recreate the folder hierarchy.

 By default, file path components are separated by `/`; use `pathdelimiter <Character>` to use `<Character>` as the separator.